-If you’re aiming to rebrand your website, then you need tools that are both flexible and easy to use.
-If your current website building tools aren’t, then your web designer can look for platforms that will enable you to start from scratch.
+If you’re aiming to rebrand your website, you need tools that are flexible and easy to use.
+If your current website building tools aren’t, your web designer can look for platforms that will enable you to start from scratch.

 - You want to drive more traffic to your site.

 A great way to drive traffic to your site is by prioritizing blogs as part of your content strategy.
 A website with blogs has a 434% more chance of obtaining top ranks on search engines.
 Redesigning your website to achieve more traffic needs you to migrate to a CMS with better content management features.
 That is if you first created your website on a website builder.
 Then you can choose your integrations to optimize your site.

 - You want to convert more visitors into leads.

 If you’re already driving ample traffic to your website and want to convert them into leads, you need to sit around having a clear conversion strategy.
 Your new site should tell visitors: